Szymon-Stefanski/Szymon-Stefanski/README.md

 Currently, I’m a **3rd-year Computer Science student at the Polish-Japanese Academy of Information Technology**, specializing in **Artificial Intelligence**.

-I thrive on challenges and constantly push myself to **learn, build, and innovate**.
-My focus? **Python, Linux, Bash, automation, and databases**, with a strong and growing interest in **MLOps and cloud computing**.

 I’m constantly learning and working on improving my programming skills.
 I am currently taking the course:

 **RH124 - Red Hat System Administration I**